olamilekan5162/EasiPharma/Readme.md

 | **Firebase Firestore** | Database for storing stocks, suppliers, and orders |
 | **Firebase Authentication** | Secure user authentication |

+### 🛠 Installation Guide

+Follow these steps to set up and run EasiPharma on your local machine:

 ## ⚙️ Prerequisites
 Before running EasiPharma, ensure you have the following:
 - Node.js installed on your system
 - A Firebase account with Firestore and Authentication enabled
 - A Gemini AI API key for AI-driven recommendations

-## 🛠 Installation Guide

-Follow these steps to set up and run EasiPharma on your local machine:

-### 1️⃣ Clone the Repository

 ## Installation
 1. Clone the repository: